redmonker/MonkeStatistics/README.md

 ```
 ### Opening other pages
 To open another page from your page, simply execute the following method. ``MonkeStatistics.Core.UIManager.Instance.ShowPage(typeof(MyPage))``.
 However if you are in a class that inherits ``Page`` you can simply do ``ShowPage``.
 It is VERY important to remember that ever page with the ``[DisplayInMainMenu("My Displayname")]`` attribute will appear in the MainMenu when the watch is opened.
 If you do not want it to appear so, simply remove that attribute.
+### Overriding back button
+If you decide to override the back button, you MUST reset it once you are done with it. ``SetBackButtonOverride(Type MyPage)``.
+This method can only be called inside of the Page class, or in a subclass of it.
 ###
 ### Project Info
 * Position : 0.0288 0.0267 -0.004